 Call for Papers on Beginning Farmers and Ranchers

-The Economic Research Service, USDA and Farm Foundation are sponsoring a 2-day workshop on young and beginning farmers, in order to provide a forum to discuss beginning farmer and rancher opportunities.
-The workshop, to be held in September 2020 in Washington D.C., will bring together academics and other researchers and USDA agencies, with the objective of informing practitioners, policy makers and USDA program agencies in their interactions with young and beginning farmers.
+The Economic Research Service, USDA and Farm Foundation are sponsoring a 2-day workshop on young and beginning farmers and ranchers, in order to provide a forum to discuss beginning farmer and rancher opportunities.
+The workshop, to be held in fall 2020 in Washington D.C., will bring together academics and other researchers and USDA agencies, with the objective of informing practitioners, policy makers and USDA program agencies in their interactions with young and beginning farmers and ranchers.

-Organizers are calling for papers highlighting empirical data and models that bring cutting-edge thinking on one or more themes related to beginning farmers and ranchers (BFR), including:
+Organizers are calling for papers or other session proposals highlighting empirical data and models that bring cutting-edge thinking on one or more themes related to beginning farmers and ranchers (BFR), including:

 - BFR financial and risk management strategies